smagnani96/eBPF_TrafficAnalyzer/README.md

 This section covers the [crypto_mining/feature\_extractor.c](./src/crypto_mining) program related to Crypto Mining detection.

+The vital parameters are:

-The only parameter vital to the program is *N_SESSION*, which represents the max number of sessions tracked.
+* *N_SESSION*, represents the max number of sessions tracked
+* *SESSION_DROP_AFTER_TIME*, is the time after a certain session should be considered old and overwritten

 The current filtered protocols are: